 - Yes, you may be eligible for regular admission with a GED score of 500, and eligible to attend through our Bridge Program

 Does AUM accept “Through the mail course” or “online courses” from another schools?

-- You may be eligible for our Summer Bridge Program if you have at least a 17 on the ACT or 810 on the SAT.
+- You may be eligible for our Bridge Program if you have at least a 17 on the ACT or 820 on the SAT.
 Students who have graduated from high school more than three years ago who do not meet all regular admissions requirements may also be eligible for our Bridge Program.